kenzoaura/soundcloud-desktop/README.md

 internal API, with its own audio player, system tray, global media keys, and a Discord "Listening to SoundCloud" Rich Presence (cover art + live progress bar).

-> Unofficial and for personal use.
-It talks to SoundCloud's private API v2 (which
-> can change without notice) and "SoundCloud" is a trademark of SoundCloud Global
-> Limited — don't publish this under that name.

 ## Features

 - Log in with your real SoundCloud account (in-app login window; the session